Kae134/Aittention/backend/ai/README.md

   - `3`: User Interface (UI) images.
 - `heat_map_type`: Type of heatmap to generate.
 Choose either `HOT` for a standalone heatmap or `Overlay` to overlay the heatmap on the original image.

+By default, you only need to enter the image, the condition is set to 2 and the heat_map_type to Overlay.

 The bytes of 2 images will be provided has a result.
+Or only 1 if HOT is selected.

 # 👷​ Changes